 Framed by impressive white cliffs, this historic coastal town offers a heady cocktail of attractions.
 Fécamp is both port, resort, ducal town, pilgrimage destination, art centre and the home of a famous liqueur.

 © Eric Lorang

-The abbey church of the Trinity, a masterpiece of primitive gothic (12th century) has the grandeur of a cathedral.
-This church possesses numerous gems, including the chapel of the Virgin and its 14th century stained glass, the remains of the 15th century rood screen, the 16th century Italian-style balustrades, and an important baldaquin in gilded wood from the 18th century.
-The Dukes of Normandy, Richard I and Richard II are buried here.
+- L'Abbatiale de la Trinité (abbey church of the Trinity): this huge medieval abbey church, longer than Notre-Dame Cathedral in Paris, has Romanesque origins but was mainly built in the early Gothic period.
+The edifice contains numerous gems, including the chapel of the Virgin and its 14th century stained glass, the remains of the 15th century rood screen, 16th century Italian-style balustrades and a bold baldaquin in gilded wood from the 18th century.
+Two Norman dukes, Richard I and Richard II, were buried here.

 - Church of Saint-Etienne: a dramatic shell of a church, all that remains of this vast 16th century edifice are the transept, apse and south door.